haidanglevn/JS_Margit_Lesson/8th week Pokedex/readme.md

 Branch: new-feature
 What is being tested?

-- localStorage: store id and url
+- localStorage: store id and url: done